Performance Appraisal System in HRM

 What does it mean by the Performance Appraisal System in HRM?
 We can thoroughly go through these terms as; The performance appraisal is the process of assessing employee performance by way of comparing present performance with already established standards.
 These standards have already been communicated to employees, subsequently providing feedback to employees about their performance level to improve their performance as required by the organization.

-Everything you need to know about the performance appraisal of human resource management: performance appraisal is a systematic evaluation of the employee’s present job capabilities and potential for growth and development by his superiors.
+Everything you need to know about the performance appraisal of human resource management: performance appraisal process is a systematic evaluation of the employee’s present job capabilities and potential for growth and development by his superiors.
 It can be either informal or formal.

 How often should a Performance Appraisal System in HRM be Done?